curusarn/bash-complete-api/README.md

 OPTIONS: -h|--help                Show this help
          -w|--wordbreaks CHARS    Sets wordbreaks to CHARS
-         -s|--source FILE         Sources FILE instead of sourcing brew bash_completion -F|--deduce-function     Deduces completion function therefore it does not have to be specified as an argument -d|--debug LOGFILE       Log to LOGFILE
+         -s|--source FILE         Sources FILE instead of sourcing brew bash_completion -d|--debug LOGFILE       Log to LOGFILE
          --                       Ends option processing
 ```
+[//]: # "Coming soon:"
+[//]: # "-F|--deduce-function     Deduces completion function therefore it does not have to be specified as an argument"

 ## Examples